8 Top Benefits Of Papaya For Skin

 Papaya has skin-lightening, bleaching, and astringent characteristics, making it an ideal ingredient in a homemade facial mask together with lemon juice.
 Use it on your face, and then remove it with water after it's dry.

 Multiple studies have shown that papaya has positive effects on skin.
 The fruit, leaves, and seeds all have skincare benefits.
-In addition to eating the fruit, there are many more ways to benefit from papaya.
+In addition to eating the fruit, there are many benefits of papaya for skin.
 So, begin feeding your skin papaya's nutrients right now!